eliztan/tp/docs/DeveloperGuide.md

 #### Extend Command
 ##### Overview
-The ExtendCommand enables users to extend the borrowing period of books they currently have borrowed.
+The `ExtendCommand` enables users to extend the borrowing period of books they currently have borrowed.
 This command is integral to providing flexibility in book management, allowing for due date adjustments to accommodate users' needs.

 ##### Component-Level Design
-The ExtendCommand component interfaces with the following components of the system:
+The `ExtendCommand` component interfaces with the following components of the system:

-1. UI Component: Communicates with the user, displaying success messages and errors.
+1. UI Component: Communicates with the user, displaying success messages and errors
-2. Storage Component: Updates persistent data with the new due dates for books and users.
+2. Storage Component: Updates persistent data with the new due dates for books and users
-3. Book Domain Model: Reflects the state and behavior of book entities, especially concerning their borrow status and due date.
+3. Book Domain Model: Reflects the state and behavior of book entities, especially concerning their borrow status and due date
-4. User Domain Model: Represents the users and maintains their current state, including borrowed books and their due dates.
+4. User Domain Model: Represents the users and maintains their current state, including borrowed books and their due dates

 ##### Class-Level Design
 At the class level for the "extend command" in the BookMarked application, several classes are involved